 The topical focus of this course is corporate governance and prioritization of Enterprise Risk Management as a critical element of the responsibility of the Board and senior executives.
 The recent financial crisis created major disruptions in the financial services and other industries globally and has called into question the effectiveness of governance structures in enterprises.
 It has revealed significant weaknesses in the risk management systems, silo management infrastructures, disparate systems and processes, fragmented decision-making, inadequate forecasting and a lack of cohesive and timely reporting to and action by senior management.
 This recognition has forced Boards of Directors to rethink risk strategies and change from a purely oversight role to active participation in defining the enterprise's risk appetite and approving broad risk parameters.
 Chief Financial officers are also redefining their role to better align financial functions with risk management teams, so that risk governance, finance and capital allocation decisions reinforce each other rather than work at cross purposes.

-SBRM6060: LEGAL AND REGULATORY FRAMEWORK FOR ENTERPRISE RISK MANAGEMENT risks, practitioners must be mindful of key legal concepts and their interpretation in different legal systems.
+SBRM6060: LEGAL AND REGULATORY FRAMEWORK FOR ENTERPRISE RISK MANAGEMENT

+Businesses operate in a global environment and are increasingly exposed to changes in laws and regulations not only in their home country, but in foreign jurisdictions.
+In managing enterprise risks, practitioners must be mindful of key legal concepts and their interpretation in different legal systems.
 Decision-makers must be aware of the necessity of establishing mechanisms for obtaining appropriate local and foreign legal counsel, when engaging in foreign market entry through non-equity or equity modes (Foreign Direct Investments) or in creating strategic Alliances and Networks.
 Foreign trade transactions also have implied legal risks should there be a disagreement.
 Firms are exposed to litigation risk arising from liabilities incurred in various transactions with businesses or individuals or from Regulatory Institutions.
 The latter may result from failure to comply with local or foreign Laws and Regulations.